 What are they verifying?
 Information that might be subject to verification include:

 - · adjusted gross income

 - taxes paid

-- · untaxed portions of IRA distributions and pensions
+- untaxed portions of IRA distributions and pensions

 - IRA deductions and payments

 - number of household members

-- participation in the Supplemental Nutrition Assistance Program
+- education credits

 Not all students are asked to provide the same documents.

 What do I need to do?